-The existing trail system within the reserve does not meet current best practice.
+The existing trail system within the park does not meet current best practice.
 Due to ecological and topographical constraints, as well as past planning decisions, retrospective implementation of fire trails is not considered to be practical.
-Therefore, access to the reserve for bushfire planning and management shall be managed through: use of existing fire trails, access through adjacent residential dwellings and APZ management to allow effective personnel access.
+Therefore, access is to be managed by allowing access through residential dwellings and management of APZ's to allow effective personnel access as required.
+Maintenance of existing trails is required, particularly for areas leading into Garigal National Park.

-Due to Fitzpatrick Reserve's direct adjacency to Garigal National Park and the lack of defined on ground management boundaries; the Management Plan has been prepared with the consideration of proposed management within the adjacent National Park.
-The Plan divides the reserve into management zones which include Asset Protection Zones (APZ) and Strategic Fire Advantage Zones (SFAZ).
-Existing tracks, natural features and cleared areas have been used for fire management boundaries where available, with proposed management zones covering both Council owned and privately owned land.
+Due to Forestville Park being directly adjacency to Garigal National Park and the lack of defined on ground management boundaries; the Management Plan has been prepared with the consideration of proposed management within the adjacent National Park.
+The Plan divides the park into management zones which include Asset Protection Zones (APZ), Strategic Fire Advantage Zones (SFAZ) and Land Management Zones (LMZ).
+Existing tracks, natural features and cleared areas have been used for fire management boundaries where available, with proposed management zones covering both Council owned/managed and privately owned land.

 The Plan contains a Prescribed Operations Schedule that specifies treatments, timing and other characteristics.
-It prescribes burning the western half of the reserve in 2007 and the eastern half of the reserve in 2010.
-Additional management actions include weed control, slashing and hand removal of fuels within areas of build up.
+It prescribes numerous hazard reduction burns between 2007 and 2013 as well as weed control and hand removal of fuels within areas of build up.

-1 Introduction
+1. Introduction

-Eco Logical Australia was contracted by Warringah Council in March 2005 to prepare a 10 year Fire Management Plan from 2006 to 2016 for Fitzpatrick Reserve.
+Eco Logical Australia was contracted by Warringah Council in March 2005 to prepare a 10 year Fire Management Plan from 2006 to 2016 for Forestville Park.

-1.1 Reserve Outline
+1.1 Park Outline